-The NZ Transport Agency can also make anti-cruising bylaws for state highways.
+Waka Kotahi, the NZ Transport Agency, can also make anti-cruising bylaws for state highways.

 Impounding for cruising after a warning

 If you’re stopped for breaching a cruising bylaw, the police can give you a warning notice, which they’ll attach to your vehicle (this will be either as well as, or instead of, giving you an infringement notice for cruising).
-This means that if they stop you again for breaching a cruising bylaw any time within the next 90 days (three months), your vehicle will be impounded for 28 days, see “Losing your vehicle: Impounding and confiscation” in this chapter.
+This means that if they stop you again for breaching a cruising bylaw any time within the next 90 days (three months), your vehicle will be impounded for 28 days (see: “Losing your vehicle: Impounding and confiscation”).

 If you remove or cover up the warning notice, you can be fined up to $10,000.